webmastersmith/WGU_Cloud_Computing/D338_Cloud_Platform_Solutions_AZ-104/Azure_Administrator_AZ-104.md

     - **federation**: Entra B2B is easier than using on-prem AD FS(federation service).
 To use AD FS you have to add an internet facing proxy for them to log into.
       - Good for keeping all auth local, but if your network goes down, no one can connect.
     - ![federation](img/federation.PNG)
-- **Entra Schema**
-  - no definition of 'computer' class(AD has 'computer' class definition).
-Uses 'device' class instead.
-    - lack of support of 'computer' domain, you can't manage GPOs, instead Entra provides **directory services**: stores and handles the authentication and authorization of the **users, devices, and applications**.
-  - **no OU(AD organizational unit)** class.
-Policy scope and delegation organization is done by '**group membership**'.
 - **Entra tenant**
   - [microsoft definition](https://learn.microsoft.com/en-us/microsoft-365/enterprise/subscriptions-licenses-accounts-and-tenants-for-microsoft-cloud-offerings?view=o365-worldwide#tenants)
   - [tenant](https://learn.microsoft.com/en-us/entra/identity-platform/quickstart-create-new-tenant)